awslabs/Renate/README.md

             transforms.Normalize((0.4914, 0.4822, 0.4465), (0.2470, 0.2435, 0.2615)),
         ]
     )

-def buffer_transform() -> transforms.Compose:
-    """Returns a transform function to be used in the Memory Buffer.""" return train_transform()
 ```

 We also created a script to launch our training job.
 You can see some examples in the folder `examples/simple_classifier_cifar10/`.